 What is Ruscus aculeatus, and what is it good for?
 Ruscus, also known as butcher’s broom, is a shrubby, tough-as-nails evergreen with deep green “leaves” that are actually flattened stems with needle-like points.
 If you’re looking for a drought-tolerant, shade-loving, deer-resistant plant, Ruscus is a good bet.
 Read on for more Ruscus plant information.

 Ruscus Plant Info

-Ruscus is a low-growing, mounding plant, often valued as a ground cover.
-At maturity, Ruscus reaches heights of 3 feet (1 m.) or less, and a width of about 2 to 4 feet (.5 to 1.2 m.).
+Ruscus is a low-growing, mounding plant, often valued as a groundcover.
+At maturity, Ruscus reaches heights of 3 feet (1 m.) or less, and a width of about 2 to 4 feet (61 cm. to 1 m.).

-In spring, Ruscus displays rather unimpressive greenish-white flowers, but on female plants, the blooms are followed with masses of plump, shiny, bright red berries that provide rich contrast to the shiny, green foliage.
+In spring, Ruscus displays rather unimpressive greenish white flowers, but on female plants, the blooms are followed by masses of plump, shiny, bright red berries that provide a rich contrast to the shiny, green foliage.

 How to Grow Ruscus Plants

 Once established, Ruscus plant care is minimal.
 Although Ruscus is drought tolerant, the foliage is richer and more attractive with occasional irrigation, especially during hot weather.

 ‘John Redmond’ is a compact plant, valued for its carpet-like growth habit and glossy red berries.

 ‘Wheeler’s Variety’ is a small, spiny, more erect shrub.
 Unlike most Ruscus varieties, this slow growing plant is a hermaphrodite plant that requires no pollination partner in order to produce large, red berries.